Sunday 13 October 2024

 The half marathon is a point-to-point race that begins in the Englischer Garten, Germany's largest urban public park.
 It finishes, like the other races, inside the Olympic Stadium.

 The race course is mainly flat and fast.

 Participants in the 10k race run the first five and the last five kilometres of the marathon.
 The route takes the runners out and back to the Siegestor, a triumphal arch in the northern part of the city centre.

-Half and full marathon runners run through the city centre as well, passing many of Munich's outstanding sights, including the magnificent Neues Rathaus (New Town Hall) on Marienplatz, the main square (pictured below).
+Half marathon runners run the second half of the marathon course which loops through the city centre and passes many of Munich's outstanding sights, including the magnificent Neues Rathaus (New Town Hall) on Marienplatz, the main square: